Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 Then there is Jordan Mason.

-The FFN board reflects that discomfort because the two bets work differently.
-Aaron Jones sits RB35 and No. 128 overall in current PPR with an Avoid tag at ADP 85, while Jordan Mason sits RB25 and No. 77 overall with a Value tag at ADP 112.
-The football reason matters more than the labels.
+Mason is the counterpoint: a cheaper back with a Value tag at ADP 112.
+The football reason matters more than the label.
 Mason can beat his price if he keeps stealing early-down and touchdown work.
-Aaron Jones needs the same backfield to become cleaner than it looked over most of last season.
+Jones needs the same backfield to become cleaner than it looked over most of last season.

 Minnesota paid for continuity, not a coronation.